wpkelso/notes/Solid-State Electronics.md

 ---
 tags: [electronics, circuits]
 ---
-Subsection of electronics based on the properties of [[Semi-conductor|semi-conductors]].
+Subsection of electronics based on the properties of [[Semiconductor|semi-conductors]].

 # Materials
 - **Insulators**